SoftwareAG/c8y-docs/src/documents/guides/users-guide/cockpit.html.md

 The severity of alarm is determined by:

-* If measurement value goes to RED range then severity is CRITICAL
+* If the measurement value moves into RED range then severity is CRITICAL

-* If measurement value goes to GREEN range the alarm is cleared
+* If the measurement value moves into GREEN range the alarm is cleared

 This rule is similar to the above threshold rule.
 However, in this rule the RED threshold value is provided explicitly.
-The other threshold rule above extracts the thresholds values from the device or data point library
+The other threshold rule above extracts the thresholds values from the device or data point library.

 The rule uses the following parameters:![image alt text](/guides/users-guide/image_37.png)